domRiddle/ASF/FAQ.md

 ***

-**Q:** What privacy information ASF discloses?
+### What privacy information ASF discloses?

-**A:** You can find detailed explanation in **[statistics](https://github.com/JustArchi/ArchiSteamFarm/wiki/Statistics)** section.
+You can find detailed explanation in **[statistics](https://github.com/JustArchi/ArchiSteamFarm/wiki/Statistics)** section.
 You should review it if you care about your privacy, e.g. if you're wondering why accounts being used in ASF are joining our Steam group.

 ***